 Here’s to Next Year’s Raspberry Pi Projects

 Everything listed here blew us away in its inventiveness, practicality, or just downright coolness.
-We didn’t even get into other great uses for the Pi such as a media center, or as a way to access the web anonymously!
+We didn’t even get into other great uses for the Pi such as a media center, as a way to access the web anonymously, or using the camera module.

 2017 was a huge year for everyone working with Raspberry Pi.
 Whether complete beginner or seasoned tinkerer.